tpremoli/ltn-demonstrator/docs/project_description.md

 ### Representation of Agents

 All car agents should follow the same rules of the road and have the same behaviour.
 They should be easily distinguishable from other objects in the environment (the road and other agents).
 Cars follow traffic rules on the road, therefore to behave as law-abiding road users in the simulation.
+As the initial minimum requirement will operate with only one single agent there will be no consideration of traffic.
 The initial basic rules of the road include the following:
  - a one way road means one direction always
  - cars can only drive on on the right hand lane of any two lane road
  - cars cannot U-turn on roads
  - cars cannot leave roads
- - cars have a fixed speed
+ - cars travel at a fixed maximum speed when moving with no traffic

 ### Success Criteria